JonathanGrossmanITC/first_steps_02_html_basics/README.md

 ## [HTML Live Coding](#html-live-coding)

- In the live coding session, you apply what you learned above and prepare some for the next lesson.
+With some knowledge and resources in hand, now you are ready for live coding.
+In the live coding session, apply what you learned above.
+As an extra challenge, the last task asks you to do something you haven't yet learned.
 The tasks are:

  1. Create a project folder with an index.html skeleton file, a CSS subfolder, and a blank styles.css file
  2. Add meta data elements to the head for title, description, [icon](https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website), and stylesheet